mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/accessing-the-dcs-assembly.md

 ---
-title: Accessing the DG Assembly
+title: "How to Access the DG Assembly: A Detailed Guide"
-description: This document outlines the process for accessing the DG Assembly, including prerequisites, step-by-step access instructions, and troubleshooting common issues encountered during access.
+description: "Discover the steps to access the DG Assembly in Visual Studio.
+This guide covers prerequisites, instructions, and troubleshooting tips."
 ---

 The first step to accessing and using DataGate in your project after it has been installed is to reference the assembly so you can "see" the objects it contains.